vfarcic/devops24/manuscript/04-helm.md

 The output of the `inspect` command is too big to be presented in a book.
 It contains all the information you might need before installing an application (in this case Jenkins).

 If you prefer to go through the available Charts visually, you might want to visit [Kubeapps](https://kubeapps.com/) project hosted by [bitnami](https://bitnami.com/).
-Click on the *Explore Apps* button and you'll be sent to the hub with the list of all the official Charts.
+Click on the *Explore Apps* button, and you'll be sent to the hub with the list of all the official Charts.
 If you search for Jenkins, you'll end up on the [page with the Chart's details](https://hub.kubeapps.com/charts/stable/jenkins).
 You'll notice that the info in that page is the same as the output of the `inspect` command.

 We won't go back to [Kubeapps](https://kubeapps.com/) since I prefer command line over UIs.
-A strong grip on the command line helps a lot when it comes to automation, which happens to be the goal of this book.
+A firm grip on the command line helps a lot when it comes to automation, which happens to be the goal of this book.

-With time, the number of the Charts running in your cluster with increase and you might be in need to list them.
+With time, the number of the Charts running in your cluster will increase, and you might be in need to list them.
 You can do that with the `ls` command.

 ```bash
 helm ls